Bachelor of Journalism

 A communications-focused double major degree for the digital age

-The JMSC seeks intellectually curious students with a passion for learning.
-If you are keen to question, to explore and to be challenged, the JMSC welcomes your application.
+The Journalism and Media Studies Centre seeks intellectually curious students with a passion for learning.
+If you are keen to question, to explore and to be challenged, we welcome your application.

 Journalists should have a broad education, so we require Bachelor of Journalism students to acquire a second major.
 We also require students to participate in internship programmes.
 These requirements, along with exchange programmes with leading universities in the US, Europe, Asia and elsewhere, as well as other special programmes and seminars held throughout the year, help us equip our students with the abilities they need to become the next generation of leaders in the rapidly changing field of journalism.

 Why seek a Bachelor of Journalism degree at HKU?

 - The University of Hong Kong is a world-class university located on the doorstep of China in the heart of Asia, one of the world’s most vibrant regions.